wp-plugins/ip2location-country-blocker/readme.txt

 * Built with default 403 error page.
 * Allow you to customize the 403 error page for each frontend and backend page.
 * Support email notification if an user from blocked countries list was trying to access your admin page.
+* Line chart for blocked pages and countries.

 This plugin uses IP2Location BIN file for location queries that free your hassle from setting up the relational database.
 Moreover, IP2Location provides monthly BIN update for your download, so that you could have the latest and accurate query results.